Welcome to Oxford Dictionary of National Biography

 - Over 60,000 biographies, 72 million words, 11,000 portraits of significant, influential or notorious figures who shaped British history – perform advanced search

-- Discover highlights from our latest update.
-Life of the day now available by email or RSS feed.
+- Life of the day now available by email or RSS feed.

 - Have questions about how to use the redesigned website?
 Check out our Help page for a video demo and detailed instructions or read through our FAQs.